About the project

-The second strand, enhancing existing data, currently in non-digital format, working within a user-driven framework guided by linked scholars and teachers who will be actively working on some of the data.
-Enhanced data, such as digitised open-ended questions from surveys and transcribed interviews were prepared and will be published into Qualibank, developed in the first strand of work.
+The second strand, enhancing existing data, which had been in non-digital format, working within a user-driven framework guided by linked scholars and teachers who will be actively working on some of the data.
+Enhanced data, such as digitised open-ended questions from surveys and transcribed interviews were prepared and published into Qualibank, developed in the first strand of work.

 The third strand reached out to scholars to make use of published data assests in the system and its novel citation features, for example to show the value of persistent linking to paragraphs in the context of a whole interview.

 A older project blog set out some of the detail of the work.

 - The Digital Futures system, Louise Corti, University of Lausanne, Switzerland, October 2013